 The M.Ed. is the entry-level degree for professional counseling, so we accept students from a variety of academic backgrounds, and previous counseling experience is not required.
 Full-time students typically complete the program in two academic years; part-time study is also available.

-See the Clinical Mental Health Program of Study for course names and sequence.
+See the Clinical Mental Health Concentration Program of Study for course names and sequence.

 Clinical instruction consists of a required one-semester (150-hour) practicum and a two-semester (600-hour) internship in which students work as clinical mental health counselors in field placements they select in consultation with faculty mentors.